PiotrekGa/PiotrekGa.github.io/_posts/2020-06-06-Mixture-Transition-Distribution.md

 You should choose a model with the minimal value of the chosen criterion.

-## Implementation
+## Implementation details

+### Estimation algorithm

 You can find the Python implementation of the model here: [mtd-learn](https://github.com/PiotrekGa/mtd-learn).
 The models are estimated using a version of EM algorithm proposed by Lebre and Bourguignon in [2].
+Explanation of the algorithm is out of scope of the post.
+For details please refer to the original article.

+### Number of independent parameters

+The number of independent parameters for MTDg models is calculated with the formula _(ml - m + 1)(l - 1)_ following [2].

 ## Usage example